GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/10.691-700/05.Speed-on-Thy-Truth/docs.md

 ---
+title: |
-title: 695.
-Speed on Thy Truth
+    695. Speed on Thy Truth - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 695.
+Speed on Thy Truth.
+Speed on Thy truth, Eternal One, Thy holy law proclaim, Till ev'ry land beneath the sun, Has heard Jehovah's name.
+We own, O Lord, Thy sov'reign pow'r, And bow before Thy throne, To sing Thy glories in this hour, Immortal God alone.
+    keywords:  |
-    keywords: Christ in Song, Speed on Thy Truth, Speed on Thy truth, Eternal One,
+        Christ in Song, adventhymnals, advent hymnals, Speed on Thy Truth, Speed on Thy truth, Eternal One.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 695. SPEED ON THY TRUTH
+####  Christ in Song,

 ```txt
 1.